imonban/OCT_prediction/README.md

 ## Dependencies needed

-1. Python 3
+1. Python 2
-2. NLTK
-3. Pandas
+2. Pandas '0.19.2'
-4. sklearn
+3. sklearn - '0.19.1'
-5. keras with tensorflow
+4. keras -  2.1.6 with tensorflow 1.8.0
-6. matplotlib
+5. matplotlib - 1.5.1

 ## Execution (Very simple running!!
 Trust me)

 1. unzip weights
+2. I will upload the sample dataset features (computed by Cirrus Review Software), put it under weights
 2. Run the Testing_OCT.py from terminal as: python Testing_OCT.py
 3. And that's it!!
 It will read the sample data, predict the outcome and plot the AUC ROC for 3 months and 21 months prediction.